 “We are already seeing exciting early results from our deployment,” said Professor Abhay Karandikar of IIT Bombay.
 “Broadband performance is clearly achievable, and even non-line-of-sight throughput looks very promising.”

-Orange Business Services has established its Center of Excellence in India, which provides best-in-class solutions and services in the areas of unified communications, remote infrastructure management, application management and consulting.
-To find out more about technology innovation in India read the Orange Business Services and PWC report on Taking the Leap into Digital India.
+Orange Business has established its Center of Excellence in India, which provides best-in-class solutions and services in the areas of unified communications, remote infrastructure management, application management and consulting.
+To find out more about technology innovation in India read the Orange Business and PWC report on Taking the Leap into Digital India.